RHsyseng/container-rhel-examples/starter-epel/help.md

 Files added to the container during docker build include: /help.1.

 # USAGE
-To use the starter container, you can run the atomic command with run, stop, or uninstall options:
+To use the starter-epel container, you can run the atomic command with run, stop, or uninstall options:

-To run the starter container:
+To run the starter-epel container:

-  atomic run acme/starter
+  atomic run acme/starter-epel

-To stop the starter container (after it is installed), run:
+To stop the starter-epel container (after it is installed), run:

-  atomic stop acme/starter
+  atomic stop acme/starter-epel

-To remove the starter container (not the image) from your system, run:
+To remove the starter-epel container (not the image) from your system, run:

-  atomic uninstall acme/starter
+  atomic uninstall acme/starter-epel

 # LABELS
-The starter container includes the following LABEL settings:
+The starter-epel container includes the following LABEL settings:

 That atomic command runs the docker command set in this label: